blissman/adobe-concurrent-viewers/readme.md

 In some cases (if running large datasets, or complicated segments) the reports can take a while to generate on the Adobe Server.
 You will know if this is happening because the console will return a ```"report_not_ready"``` error (or series of errors).
 If you need to increase the time delay before retrieving the report, you can do so by adjusting the ```reportTimeout``` value in the report config.

+### Missing Data?

+By default, this report is set to return the top 2880 values.
+If you're requesting a big data set, this means that times and values can be dropped.
+By increasing this value in ```src/config/report.js``` you can mitigate this by requesting more data points.

 ## Credits

 Credits go to Adobe for their [Marketing Cloud Javascript SDK](https://github.com/Adobe-Marketing-Cloud/marketing-cloud-javascript-sdk).